matter-labs/zksync-web-era-docs/docs/api/hardhat/other-plugins.md

 ### @openzeppelin/hardhat-upgrades

-This plugin is currently not supported as it overrides tasks of the compiler and it's not compatile with zksolc.
+This plugin is currently not supported as it overrides tasks of the compiler and it's not compatile with the zkSync Era compiler.

+Note that proxy contracts are supported on zkSync Era, only this plugin is not supported currently but you can write proxies manually.